Texas Municipal Law and Procedure Manual by attorney Alan Bojorquez

 This publication is available in both the classic hard copy version (with annual invoiced supplements) or in a new online annual subscription version.
 Purchase either, or both!

-Online access option: A subscription offers one year of access to the Texas Municipal Law & Procedure Manual online, hosted by Franklin Legal Publishing.
-This online publication is searchable, and limited printing is available.
+Online access option: A subscription offers one year of access to the Texas Municipal Law & Procedure Manual online.
+This online publication is searchable.
 NOTE: This is a single-user license.
 Owner will be emailed annually with a reminder to renew their online access subscription (see order form/online store listing for renewal rates).

 About the Texas Municipal Law and Procedure Manual